albertaleksa/machine-learning-zoomcamp/notes/week_02_regression/03_eda.md

 Then we need to get rid of this long tail.
 To do this, we apply the **logarithmic distribution**.

-We apply the logarith to the price and get more compact values.
+We apply the logarithm to the price and get more compact values.
 Because the $\log{0}$ doesn't exist we add '1' to all the elements.
 There is a function in NumPy that do this for us (1p means 'plus 1'):
 ```
 np.log1p([0, 1, 10, 1000, 100000])
 ```